 Because Telka's solution-focused, cognitive-behavioral approach is not for everyone, she will ask questions to determine if her services are your best treatment fit.
 If she is not able to give your service request the time and attention you deserve, she will do her best to recommend other options in the greater Lansing area.

-Due to time limitations, Telka no longer accepts new clients who request evening or weekend appointments.
+Telka is very limited in her ability to accept new clients at this time.
 She currently refers out requests for geriatric, child, adolescent and family therapy.
 She is no longer providing services for chronic, long-term conditions, legal testimony, criminal activity or those struggling with active addictions.
-Because Telka is not able to accommodate every service request, her workbook, self-help pdfs & useful videos are available on this website as free downloads to use with the health care professional of your choice.
+Because Telka is not able to accommodate every new service request, her workbook, self-help pdfs & useful videos are available on this website as free downloads to use with the health care professional of your choice.

-Due to a high demand for services, Telka refers adolescent and family therapy to other specialists in the community.
+Sorry no. After 25 years of working with teens and families, Telka now refers adolescent and family therapy to other specialists in the community.
 She will however, meet individually with parents to help them address skills, improve communication and strengthen parenting tools.
 Watch the TED.com video by Jill Bolte-Taylor PhD help understand the adolescent brain: why teenagers are impulsive and risk taking.

 Sorry, but no. The privacy rules associated with Health Insurance Portability and Accountability Act of 1996 (HIPAA) require that competent adults consent for their own medical treatment.
-You are welcome to recommend Telka's services and to refer your loved one to this website but you may not request services or schedule appointments on their behalf.
-Telka is happy to respond directly to your loved ones request.
 Concerned MSU parents are encouraged to contact MSU Student Services with questions and concerns.

 Yes No 1.
 Is alcohol or drug usage causing stress or frustration?
 (Arguing after drinking?
 Smoking or drugs causing fights?)